 Talk to your health professional about any symptoms that you or the person you are caring for are experiencing.
 They also need to know if any symptoms get worse or if they improve.
 This may affect medications or other therapies.
 Palliative Care South East has a Carer's toolkit with practical information and tips on what you can do to help manage symptoms.

-Visit the Palliative Care Victoria website: symptoms and symptom management
+Visit the Palliative Care Victoria website: Clinical information page

 Download Palliative Care Australia’s: A Family Companion - paediatric palliative care